beddinao/MOS-6502-Emulator/README.md

 These undocumented instructions perform unexpected or unconventional operations,<br>
 such as modifying multiple registers or combining valid opcodes.<br>

-Illegal opcodes are currently unimplemented, and executing them results in a simple NOP.
+Illegal opcodes are not implemented, and executing them will only increments the PC by the OP size.

 ## main loop
 classic fetch-decode-execute cycle: